 How to Setup Static NAT ⇒ Video

-You can watch the video below to configure and verify Static Network Address Translation and also subscribe to our YouTube channel to support us!
+You can watch the video below to configure and verify Static Network Address Translation.
+Also, subscribe to our YouTube channel to support us!

 In this article, we’ve examined the show commands after adding Static NAT for a computer.
-In our next articles, we will create more detailed projects about NAT.
+In the following articles, we will create more detailed projects about NAT.
 Thanks for following us!